 Set forth below is biographical information for each director nominee, as well as information regarding the particular experience, qualifications, attributes or skills of the nominees that led the Governance, Nominating and Executive Committee to conclude that they should serve as members of the Board.
-Each of these nominees is currently serving as a member of the Board.
+Each of these nominees is currently serving as a member of the Board, except for Ms. Arredondo.

 Our Board of Directors has determined that Messrs.
-Battle, Begor, Gianforte, Kelly, Kirsner, McMorris and Rey and Ms. Rees meet its independence standards, which are set forth in the Corporate Governance Guidelines on the "Investors" page of our website at www.fico.com.
+Kelly, Battle, Kirsner, McMorris and Rey and Mses.
+Arredondo, Rees, and Manolis meet its independence standards, which are set forth in the Corporate Governance Guidelines on the "Investors" page of our website at www.fico.com.
 The Board defines an independent director as one who has no material relationship with the Company and its subsidiaries either directly or as a partner, stockholder or officer of an organization that has a relationship with the Company.
 In addition, independent directors must meet the requirements to be considered independent directors as defined under the current rules of the New York Stock Exchange ("NYSE").
 Mr. Lansing is not independent, as he is employed by us as our CEO.